mdda/mdda.github.io/_posts/OSS/2016-04-07-nvidia-on-fedora-23.md

 This has to be fixed, by adding additional options into the ```NVCC``` invocations.
 Doing this is not so easy...

+These instructions build on the <a href="/oss/2015/07/07/nvidia-on-fedora-22" target="_blank">previous Fedora 22 version</a>.

 ### Fix the CUDA headers to accept new ```gcc``` (5.3.1 for Fedora 23)